-Blockchain technologies have been used worldwide in various scenarios.
+We can categorize blockchains into two classes in terms of data models in their transaction networks: \textbf{account based} (e.g., Ethereum), \textbf{unspent transaction output (UTXO) based} (e.g., Bitcoin, Litecoin) blockchains, and DAG (directed acyclic graph) based blockchains.

+Traditionally cryptocurrencies are UTXO based, whereas platforms are account-based.
+The difference between UTXO and account-based models has a profound impact on blockchain networks.

+In account-based blockchains, an account (i.e., address) can spend a fraction of its coins and keep the remaining balance.
+An analogy to account-based blockchains is a bank account that makes payments and keeps the remaining balance in the account.
+In these blockchains, a transaction has exactly one input and one output address.
+We may use an address to receive and send coins multiple times.
+The resulting network is similar to traditional social networks, implying that we can directly apply social network analysis tools to account networks.

+On UTXO based blockchains, nodes (i.e., addresses) are dynamic, which complicates network analysis.
 As Bitcoin became popular, research works analyzed the network for coin price predictions.
-Various features, such as mean account balance, number of new edges and clustering coefficients have been used in research works \cite{sorgente2014reaction,greaves2015using}. other than features, network flows \cite{yang2015bitcoin} and temporal behavior of the network \cite{kondor2014inferring} have also been used in predictions.
+Various features, such as mean account balance, the number of new edges, and clustering coefficients, have been used in research works \cite{sorgente2014reaction,greaves2015using}.
+Other than features, network flows \cite{yang2015bitcoin} and temporal behavior of the network \cite{kondor2014inferring} have also been used in predictions.

+Table~\ref{tab:blockchainTypes} shows a list of blockchains and their types.
+2017 version of this primer had only discussed Bitcoin networks.
+In 2022, Bitcoin is still the main blockchain of discussion, and this primer again focuses on Bitcoin.
+However, influential blockchains that do not use the UTXO model have appeared.
+For in-depth information on UTXO, account and DAG based blockchains, we refer the reader to our recent public manuscript~\cite{gurcan2021blockchain}.

 Studies in network features show that since 2010 the Bitcoin network can be considered a scale-free network \cite{lischke2016analyzing}.
-In and out degree distributions of the transactions graphs are highly heterogeneous and show disassortative behavior \cite{kondor2014rich}.
+In and out-degree distributions of the transactions graphs are highly heterogeneous and show disassortative behavior \cite{kondor2014rich}.
 Active entities on the network change frequently, but there are consistently active entities \cite{ober2013structure}.
 The most central nodes in the network are coin exchange sites \cite{baumann2014exploring}.

-On Blockchain, each coin is minted by a miner, and it changes hands through transactions.
-In theory, it is possible to track a coin in time, and see where it originates from.

-\textbf{Taint Analysis} \cite{di2015bitconeview} is used to find out whether a unit of currency is tainted because it is acquired through a crime such as theft or ransom.
-If a unit of good can be exchanged by the same unit of good in another place, the good is deemed \textbf{fungible}.
-For example, gold is fungible because a gram of gold in the US is equal to a gram of gold in Russia.
-Bitcoins, however, may not be fungible because selling or buying tainted coins is difficult due to legal issues.